gura-lang/gura/README.md

 4. Run the following command to build gura modules.

-        $ ../src/build_modules.gura
+        $ ../src/build-modules.gura

   This may occur an error because of lacking packages.
-The script build_modules.gura generates shell scripts so that you can easily setup necessary packages.
+The script `build-modules.gura` generates shell scripts so that you can easily setup necessary packages.
   Run `install-deb.sh` for Ubuntu and `install-rpm.sh` for RedHat.

 5. After you successfully build modules, do the following command to install them.

-        $ sudo ../src/build_modules.gura install
+        $ sudo ../src/build-modules.gura install